This article was last updated on April 30, 2024.

 Acquired AOS is caused by damage to the parts of the brain necessary for producing speech sounds.
 Damage may be due to a brain injury, stroke, tumor, or other diseases.

 Childhood AOS is congenital, and may also be referred to as developmental verbal apraxia or articulatory apraxia.
 There is no known direct cause of childhood AOS, but studies have indicated that it appears to affect more males than females, and often family members have a history of learning disabilities.
-Additionally, individuals with childhood AOS may have difficulties related to fine motor skills or language development.
+Additionally, individuals with childhood AOS may have difficulties with fine motor skills or language development as well.

 Apraxia of Speech: Symptoms